 A Competitive Edge with Infotainment, Branding, and More

-Technology is changing fast, and it’s everywhere.
+Information and communication technology is changing fast, and it’s everywhere.
 Now, visitors and employees alike not only expect that signage will be on-demand for information and wayfinding, but also that it will be responsive and convenient to use.
 For technicians looking to upgrade existing AV environments with a digital-focused experience, the right content management software can be the missing key.
 Immersive, custom experiences delivered through digital signage applications are immensely valuable for building brand equity and recognition, offering a “wow” factor that historically hasn’t been seen in signage.

 Typically, when end users think of touch-based interaction, they picture a single touch screen that they can navigate like a tablet.
 While a few years ago this technology was innovative, AV manufacturers and integrators have leveled up the experience with new ways to interact.
 Custom signage with flexible content management platforms is growing in popularity as more companies implement AV technology that will both dazzle with design and provide meaningful information to guests.